-There's a lot of conflicting information out there about what chickens should and should not eat.
+There's a lot of conflicting information out in internet-land about what chickens should and should not eat.

 I found it extremely confusing when I started out.
 Where did the information come from, and which was accurate? - Because it clearly couldn't all be right.

 With experience and research I've discovered that there's actually very few foods which will kill chickens.
 Some won't do them much good and some may make them ill if eaten in very large quantities, but very few are actually lethal.

 The five foods here, though, are potentially killers for your chickens.

 Dried beans are known to create very serious illness and even death in adult humans (1) and for chickens, they are always fatal.
 Kidney beans are the worst culprit but any bean which has not been properly cooked is potentially lethal for your chickens.

 They contain a toxin called phytohaemagglutinin which is fatal to chickens.
 Illness will occur after eating as few as three or four beans and will progress very rapidly, killing in as short a time as an hour.
 Once eaten, there's nothing to be done to save the bird.